dginsberg/dginsberg.github.io/_colloquia/6_project.md

 ---
-layout: noheaderpage
+layout: page
-title: sample talk
+title: project 6
-description: an example talk
+description: a project with no image
-img: assets/img/12.jpg
+img:
-importance: 1
+importance: 4
-category: work
+category: fun
-related_publications: einstein1956investigations, einstein1950meaning
 ---

 Every project has a beautiful feature showcase page.